kaliypsocraft/something-awesome/REPORT.md

 $$m_i = (c_i - k_i + 26) \mod 26$$

 ### Vigenere Crypt-analysis
+Unlike a typical Caesar cipher it can be impractical to attempt all $26!$ possible keys.
+However a frequency analysis attack can be conducted after obtaining the key-size.
 ### Substitution Cipher
 Suppose an example substitution dict is as follows `dict` is as follows
 | Plaintext | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z |